elchininet/keep-texts-in-tabs/README.md

 ## Installation

-You need to install the plugin manually or through [HACS], not both.
+You need to install the plugin through [HACS] or manually, not both.
 If you install the plugin using the two installations methods you could have issues or errors.

 ### Through HACS